glasswalk3r/cpan-openbsd-smoker/README.md

 to allow the distributions to be installed without giving root access to the user running the smoker.

+The VM is optimized in the following ways:
+- modules that passes a test are always installed: this basically exchanges storage space to get more speed to handle dependencies of the distribution being tested
+- use of a MFS mount for the CPAN `build_dir` location, to speed up the build process.

 Many aspects of the VM can be customized during the provisioning phase, like:

 * Mirrors to be used (OpenBSD and CPAN).